trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 df15 = pd.read_csv('2015.csv')
 ```
 ### Cleaning
 Once the datasets have been loaded, it appears the data structure is different for 2017, 2018, and 2019.
-Any dataset specific varibale creation can be done before merging all datasets.
+Any dataset specific variable creation can be done before merging all datasets.
 For years 2017 to 2019, the 'Region' column has not been given.
 This will be important for visualizations and may be considered for the model.
 We can use the Country-Region pairs from 2015 to see if we can impute this column.
 A simple function was made:
 ```
 region = df15.set_index('Country').to_dict()['Region']
 def find_region(df):